-Newton’s Iain Stewart on central bank fairy tales
+Newton’s Iain Stewart on central bank fairy tales (Archived)

 The market continues to swallow the ‘policy is working’ narrative, which has led to a belief that authorities have investors’ backs no matter what, says Iain Stewart, leader of the real return team at BNY Mellon boutique, Newton.

 “It surprises us central banks’ credibility does not yet seem to be undermined by their continual overestimation of the impact of their policies on the real economy.
 Markets appear quite literally now to be under policymakers’ spell and investors believe the central banks will support asset prices in all circumstances,” he says.

 With such a mindset, all news can be good news for a while, since bad news is likely to be associated with yet more intervention, Stewart adds.

 The latest phase of policy easing can be likened to a scene Alice would have recognised from Through the Looking Glass he explains: low interest rates have morphed into ‘ZIRP’ (zero interest rate policies), and now negative rate interest policies.

 Removing interest rates in this way, or applying a levy on cash deposits, shifts distortions out along the yield curve and into ‘risk’ spreads, Stewart explains.

 Recent figures from Deutsche Bank show just how widespread negative yields have become, and at the time of writing around 24% of eurozone sovereign bonds were carrying a negative running yield.
 Investors will even go as far as to pay a company like Nestlé to take their cash for three years (Nestlé three-year bond yields fell to negative on 3 February 2015).1